mernst/uwisdom/README.md

 The "wisdom" files store information that is not worth memorizing, but which I may wish to look up later.
-You can retrieve the information with the "doc" program.
+You can retrieve the information with programs such as `doc`, described below.
 Here are some sample invocations:

 ```sh
 # Look up how to cross-mount PAG machines' scratch drives.